 A study of history is in essence the fascinating story of humankind and its long journey from the recorded past to the present.
 With an emphasis on British and European political history, which includes cameos of a range of significant figures such as Churchill and Hitler, Mary, Queen of Scots and Elizabeth I, to FDR and Stalin.
 We offer history in the round and the opportunity to gain academic success as well as to develop a life-long passion for this most vital of subjects.

-Curriculum Leader: Miss B Nee
+Curriculum Leader: TBC